kwur/new-kwur-site/_posts/2008-01-22-quasi-interview-white-rabbits.md

 ---
 <div class="pf-content">
   <p>
-    Before last night&#8217;s show with White Denim and the Walkmen, I had a chance to talk with Alex Even, guitarist for the White Rabbits.
-While I didn&#8217;t have the chance to prepare for a more comprehensive interview, Alex was gracious enough to give me these little nuggets:
+    Before last night’s show with White Denim and the Walkmen, I had a chance to talk with Alex Even, guitarist for the White Rabbits.
+While I didn’t have the chance to prepare for a more comprehensive interview, Alex was gracious enough to give me these little nuggets:
   </p>

   <p>